 Right now, home working is the new reality for a lot of photographers, at least for the time being, so here's a roundup of all our latest and best advice on computers, monitors, printers and storage.
 If you're stuck at home, you might as well make it as painless and productive as possible!

-Computers for home working
+Computers for photographers

 If you don't have the luxury of a fixed office space or you want the flexibility to move around or work off site, then a laptop makes more sense.
 The best laptops for photographers are powerful enough to match a desktop computer – but portable.

 If it is just storage you need, with the speed of today's USB-C and Thunderbolt interfaces, it makes much more sense just to plug in external drives as needed.

 We have published a guide to the best external hard drives for photographers which includes regular drives and high-security, high-speed RAID devices ideal for professionals.
 If you have lots of images (or videos) and need to store these, and like being able to access this archive from anywhere also check out our guide to the best NAS drives.

 Very often, though, that's overkill.
 Desktop drives are fast with lots of capacity, but they're tied to a single location.
 The best portable hard drives give you much-needed extra capacity and you can take them with you.
 They're powered by their USB cable, too, so you don't need power cables.